 2. Add Hotspot Questions to Create Game Layout

-Follow the instructions below to insert hotspot questions into your project:
+Follow the instructions below to insert hotspot questions into your Spot the Differences game:

 Step 1: Do either of the following ways: